Right from the Middle: The Three dictators, Last time

 It’s really their way to distract the public from why they have surrendered their responsibilities to represent the true interests of the American people.

-(William O. Lipinski served as the Congressman originally representing the 5th Congressional District and later the 3rd Congressional District from 1982 until 2005.
-Previously he served as the alderman for the 23rd Ward between 1975 until 1983, and as Democratic Committeeman for the 23rd Ward.
-Share your comments with Lipinski by email at BillLipinski@hotmail.com.
-This column is co-edited by Lipinski’s grandson, Brian Broeking.)
+(William O. Lipinski served as the Congressman originally representing the 5th then 3rd Congressional District from 1982 until 2005.
+He served as alderman and Democratic Committeeman for the 23rd Ward.
+Email Bill at BillLipinski@hotmail.com.)